simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-incident-response-plan/index.en.md

 Before developing an incident response plan, organizations should **conduct a comprehensive risk assessment** to **identify potential vulnerabilities and threats**.
 This process involves evaluating the organization's systems, networks, and data assets, as well as assessing the **likelihood and potential impact** of various cyber incidents.
 The results of the risk assessment will help organizations **prioritize their response efforts** and allocate resources effectively.

 During a risk assessment, organizations may engage with external **cybersecurity experts** to conduct **penetration testing** and **vulnerability assessments**.
 These experts will simulate real-world attack scenarios to **identify weaknesses** in the organization's infrastructure.
-Additionally, organizations may conduct internal audits to assess their **compliance with industry standards and regulations**.
+Also, organizations may conduct internal audits to assess their **compliance with industry standards and regulations**.

 Once the risk assessment is completed, organizations can gain a **deeper understanding of their cybersecurity posture**.
 They can identify **critical assets** that require enhanced protection and determine the potential consequences of a successful cyber attack.
 This knowledge will inform the development of an **effective incident response plan**.